PointSCNet: Point Cloud Structure and Correlation Learning Based on Space Filling Curve-Guided Sampling: Experiments

 \subsection{Additional Visualization Experiments}

-The heat map for points with a high response to PointSCNet is shown in Figure~\ref{fig:symmetry}.
+The heat map for points with high response to PointSCNet is shown in Figure~\ref{fig:symmetry}.
 The points are colored according to their response to the network and those with higher response are colored darker.
 The darker points in of the mug display the model structure.
-The darker points in the airplane mainly gather on one side of the symmetry axis, which indicates the symmetry of the airplane model.
-In the table model, both the model structure and a repetitive arrayed table leg are emphasized.
-The points with high responses appear on the rim of the bowl.
+The darker points in the airplane mainly gather in one side of the symmetry axis, which indicates the symmetry of the airplane model.
+In the table model, both model structure and repetitive arrayed table leg are emphasized.
+The points with high response appear on the circle rim of the bowl.

-According to the visualization results, points with higher responses either present the structure of a point cloud or show the geometrical and locational interactions of local regions, which proves that the points sampled by the Z-order sampling module represents meaningful geometrical local regions and that the information fusion block extracts the structure and correlation information effectively.
+According to the visualization results, those points with higher response either present the structure of a point cloud or show the geometrical and locational interactions of local regions, which proves the points sampled by the Z-order sampling module represents the meaningful geometrical local regions and the information fusion block extracts the structure and correlation information effectively.

 Figure~\ref{fig:TSNE} shows the performance of our PointSCNet in feature extraction.
 By using t-SNE~\cite{van2008visualizing} to reduce the dimension of high-dimensional features to 2D, the classification ability of our network is visualized as shown in the figure.
 It can be seen that most of the classes are divided into separate clusters.
-For some clusters with similar point cloud structures, such as tables and stools being close in semantic space, the PointSCNet can still distinguish them precisely.
+For some clusters with similar point cloud structures, such as tables and stools are close in semantic space, the PointSCNet can still distinguish them precisely.